List of Boogiepop media: Light novels

-A year ago, Boogiepop defeated Imaginator, however, it appears to be trying to return: Asakura Jin, who can see people's hearts as plants, is being visited by the phantom of Imaginator's last host.
+One year ago, Boogiepop defeated Imaginator which seems to be trying to return.
+Jin Asakura, who can see people's hearts as plants, is visited by the phantom of Imaginator's last host.
 Meanwhile, two agents from the Towa Organisation are trying to find Boogiepop.
 Whilst Camille tries to lure out Boogiepop indirectly, Spooky E finds himself face-to-face with Shinyo Academy's shinigami.